felixdoerre/primus_vk/README.md

 ## Technical Limitations

-1. The layer might deadlock on swapchain creation.
-I currently have no easy way to fix this.
-However real applications (and not demos) tend to spend enough time between `vkCreateDevice` and `vkCreateSwapchainKHR` that this deadlock never occurs.
-This is due to the vk_layer limitation that creating dispatchable objects is quite complex.
-I have the problem, that I need a new `VkDevice` from a `VkPhysicalDevice` where the application never calls `vkCreateDevice` upon.
-So the code from the Vulkan Loader that builds the layer/ICD chain is only executed once.
-The only way to call it again is to call the Loader again which might deadlock in the Loader global lock.

-2. The NVIDIA driver always connect to the "default" X-Display to verify that it has the NV-GLX extensions availible.
+1. The NVIDIA driver always connect to the "default" X-Display to verify that it has the NV-GLX extensions availible.
 Otherwise the NVIDIA-vulkan-icd driver disables itself.
 For testing an intermediate solution is to modify the demo application to always use ":0" and set DISPLAY to ":8" to make the NV-Driver happy.
 However this approach does work on general applications that cannot be modified.
 So this issue has to be solved in the graphics driver.

-3. Currently under Debian unstable the nvidia-icd is registered with a non-absolute library path in `/usr/share/vulkan/icd.d/nvidia_icd.json`.
+2. Currently under Debian unstable the nvidia-icd is registered with a non-absolute library path in `/usr/share/vulkan/icd.d/nvidia_icd.json`.
 Replace `libGL.so.1` with `/usr/lib/x86_64-linux-gnu/nvidia/libGL.so.1` there to always load the intended Vulkan driver.

-4. When running an applications with DXVK and wine, wine loads both Vulkan and OpenGL.
+3. When running an applications with DXVK and wine, wine loads both Vulkan and OpenGL.
 This creates a problem as:
 	1. Wine loads Vulkan, which loades the integrated GPU's ICD, the Nvidia ICD (contained in Nvidia's libGL.so on my system), Primus-VK and potentially more.
 	2. Wine loads OpenGL, which should be satisfied by OpenGL-Primus.
 However for whatever reason wine directly gets Nvidia's libGL which fails to provide an OpenGL context for the primary X screen.
 	This needs to be prevented by forcing wine to load Primus' libGL.

-Issues 2.,3. and 4. can be worked around by compiling `libnv_vulkan_wrapper.so` and registering it instead of nvidia's `libGL.so.1` in `/usr/share/vulkan/icd.d/nvidia_icd.json`.
+Issues 1.,2. and 3. can be worked around by compiling `libnv_vulkan_wrapper.so` and registering it instead of nvidia's `libGL.so.1` in `/usr/share/vulkan/icd.d/nvidia_icd.json`.

 ## Installation
 ### Locally